skalca/freddie/README.md

 ## What/who is Freddie?

 Freddie is a lightweight, simple and crazy-idea server capable of executing workflows created with KNIME Analytics Platform.
-It is designed to be minimalist, simple to use and free (as in free beer!) to anyone who does not have a few tens of thousand dollars for a real thing.
+It is designed to be minimalist, simple to use and free (as in free beer!) to anyone who does not have a few tens of thousand dollars for a real thing (the real thing being the [original KNIME server](https://www.knime.com/knime-server)).

 ## What can it do?